brian-carroll/elm_c_wasm/NOTES.md

     - Debug_toString > StringBuilder_toString > String_copy > copy_chars
   - binary normal: OK

+- experiment with varargs for Closures, measure perf.
+Closure max_values is the arity to pass in Utils_apply.
+  - No compiler changes needed, everything uses A1, A2, A3
 - Make Tag_Zero invalid (breaks Json tests apparently)
 - Build
   - Try debugging in VS Code on Windows